DaouesAmine/fishbase/README.md

 Note that the default base path will change depending on where the api resides relative to the documentation.

 This will generate the documentation in JSON form under the `docs/api-docs` directory, by scanning the `classes` and `api` directories for Swagger annotations.

+For now, a sample documentation and API itself can be tested at: http://deepspaceweb.com/fishbase/